-Schedule a free consultation with the Dekalb County criminal lawyers at our law office today by calling 815-880-1134.
+Schedule a free consultation with the Dekalb County criminal lawyers at our law firm today by calling 815-880-1134.

 If you have been arrested and charged with a crime in Illinois, there are certain things you need to do to ensure that you do not face any further criminal charges and that you get the best possible chance of winning your case.

-- Do not resist – The most important thing to do following an arrest is to comply with the orders of the law enforcement officer arresting you.
-If you resist an arrest, you can risk facing extra charges or harsher penalties.
+Do not resist – The most important thing to do following an arrest is to comply with the law enforcement officer’s orders.
+You can face extra charges or harsher penalties if you resist an arrest.
 Even if you are innocent and do not understand why you are being arrested, you should comply with all orders and request your lawyer as soon as possible.

-- Stay quiet – In Illinois, all those accused of a crime reserve the right to remain silent at all times.
-Police are often extremely skilled at negotiation, and they will use multiple different tactics to try and get information out of you.
-Be aware that police are rarely ever on your side, and they will attempt to guide you towards admitting guilt.
-Keeping silent is always the best thing to do during your arrest until you have access to your lawyer.
-They can then offer you legal advice on how to proceed, and they will speak on your behalf.
+Stay quiet – In Illinois, all those accused of a crime reserve the right to remain silent.
+Police are often highly skilled at negotiation, and they will use multiple tactics to get information out of you.
+Be aware that police are rarely ever on your side, and they will attempt to guide you toward admitting guilt.
+Keeping silent is always the best thing to do during your arrest until you can access your lawyer.
+They can then offer you legal advice on how to proceed and will speak on your behalf.

-If you have been arrested for a crime, you should contact one of our Sycamore, IL, criminal defense lawyers immediately.
-The moment from your arrest to when you face trial is the most important and crucial moment in any criminal case.
-A defense lawyer will do all communication with police officers and prosecutors on your behalf during this time to ensure that you are not coaxed into giving self-incriminating information and that you can have a fair trial.
+If you have been arrested for a crime, you should immediately contact one of our Sycamore, IL, criminal defense lawyers.
+The moment from your arrest to your trial is critical and crucial in any criminal case.
+A defense lawyer will communicate with police officers and prosecutors during this time to ensure that you are not coaxed into giving self-incriminating information and that you can have a fair trial.

 The process of bringing criminal charges and defending a criminal accusation usually goes as follows:

-Firstly, a prosecutor or law enforcement agency will begin to investigate your case.
-If it is a federal felony case, a federal organization will be responsible for investigating your case, such as the Federal Bureau of Investigation (FBI) or Drug Enforcement Agency (DEA).
+Firstly, a prosecutor or law enforcement agency will investigate your case.
+If it is a federal felony case, a federal organization, such as the Federal Bureau of Investigation (FBI) or Drug Enforcement Agency (DEA), will be responsible for investigating your case.

 Some things they will do during your investigation include speaking with witnesses, looking at any video footage or images, consulting evidence, and speaking with any victims.

-In the event that there has been no prior investigation, and you were arrested due to being caught ‘red-handed,’ for example in possession of a controlled substance, you are still guaranteed the same rights, including the right to remain silent, and the right to legal representation.
+Suppose there has been no prior investigation, and you were arrested for being caught ‘red-handed,’ for example, possessing a controlled substance.
+In that case, you are still guaranteed the same rights, including the right to remain silent and the right to legal representation.

 The law enforcement officers should discuss with you the basic legal issues involved in your case and explain why you have been arrested.
 During this time, you reserve the right to contact a Dekalb County criminal lawyer, which is strongly recommended.